scode/saltybox/README.md

   used for encryption, and a base64 variant is used for encoding.
 An exact spec would ideally exist, but currently you are left to interpret the source code.
-* The amount of code is very small compared to certain other options and should be easy to audit.
+* The amount of code is small compared to some alternatives.
-* Zero dependencies beyond Go itself and official golang.org libraries.

 # Guidance for use

-## Use `passphrase-update-file` whenever possible
+## Use `update` whenever possible

-Always use `passphrase-update-file` when updating an existing encrypted file.
+Always use `update` when updating an existing encrypted file.
 This avoids the possibility of accidentally changing the passphrase by providing a different passphrase than what was used to encrypt the existing file.
 If you manually decrypt and re-encrypt,